park-sunghwan/test-markdown-rendering-in-github/README.md

 ### Testing Relayo tests

-After installation, you can be sure that you're onboarding on relayo has succeeded after passing tests.
+After installation, **you can be sure that you're onboarding on relayo is successful after passing daemon tests.**
 Let's check it out right now :)

 ```